Skandha: Aggregates of experience and grasping

-According to Johannes Bronkhorst, the notion that the five aggregates are not self has to be viewed in light of debates about "liberating knowledge," the knowledge of Atman which was deemed liberating by the Vedic traditions.
-Bronkhorst notes that "knowledge of the self plays no useful role on the Buddha’s path to liberation."
+According to Johannes Bronkhorst, the notion that the five aggregates are not self has to be viewed in light of debates about "liberating knowledge", the knowledge of Ātman (eternal soul) which was deemed liberating by the Vedic traditions.
+Bronkhorst notes that "knowledge of the self plays no useful role on the Buddha's path to liberation".
 What is important is not to grasp at the forms, sounds, odors, flavors, objects, and mental properties which are perceived with the six sense organs (these include mind as the sixth sense organ).
 The insight that the aggregates are not self aids in letting go of this grasping.